How does the Community Parks Framework relate to the Urban Parks Management Plan?

 If a community group wishes to enhance the core amenities provided by the City - is there a means to do so?

 The Community Parks Framework aims to achieve equitable distribution of community park amenities.
-The community will work with the City to design and choose attributes of the core amenities within the available budget.
+The community will be engaged to provide input on the design and choose attributes of the core amenities within the available budget.
 The budget will be established based on average costs of construction from previous projects and will provide amenities such as: playground equipment, seating, walkways and landscaping.

 Opportunities for enhancements and community contributions are related to speciality amenities.
 It is envisioned that if a community group wishes to add a speciality amenity, and this is in alignment with target levels of service, there would be the opportunity for the community to contribute funding.